 Dennison, Ohio is the epitome of a railroad town.
 The small village lies halfway between Columbus and Pittsburgh, a perfect 100 miles from each.
 This distinction made it a place born out of pure need- A steam train could go 100 miles before needing water.

 One of the perks of the Railroad Depot Museum is that for kids under 7- admission is FREE.
 Kids are also given a scavenger hunt to to help, Bing (the railway dog), to find all of his bones.
 On top of this, they receive a dog-tag style necklace and earn a charm once they completed the hunt.
 This interactive play helped my kids learn about the railway in a fun way!

-Throughout the museum there were also hands-on displays.
+The museum contains many hands-on diplays.
 (Here’s Jackson acting as a newspaper boy).
-There were also cranks to maneuver and lights to operate.
-They could even play with some kitchen toys in the kitchen car.
+There were cranks to maneuver and lights to operate.
+The kids played with kitchen toys in the kitchen car.
 This helped gain their interest, even at their young ages.

 Exiting the museum, there is a caboose for children to play on (it was a little rough but may be better for older kids) and also picnic tables.
 While we were visiting the adjoining restaurant was closed, but it appears it has reopened.
 We ate lunch at the Dennison Yard Italian Tavern where the kids meal is a build-your-own pizza!

 Tips if you go:

 The kid-friendly Dennison Railroad Depot Museum is only 45 minutes from Berlin, OH.
 This would be a great excursion from Amish Country!
 The museum is well-suited for all ages, so bring the little ones AND grandma and grandpa.

 The depot is largely handicap-accessible BUT because much of the museum takes place inside train cars, we did NOT use a stroller here and I wouldn’t really recommend it.
 If you have a little baby or toddler maybe a baby carrier would be best?